MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Set-ADServiceAccount.md

 ### -Server
 Specifies the Active Directory Domain Services instance to connect to, by providing one of the following values for a corresponding domain name or directory server.
-The service may be any of the following: Active Directory Lightweight Domain Services, Active Directory Domain Services or Active Directory Snapshot instance.
+The service may be the following: Active Directory Domain Services.

 Domain name values: